NKolva/react-ts-starter-kit/README.md

 # NODE VERSION - v18.12.1

+# WIP - but you can use it as template

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).